charmbracelet/gum/README.md

 Let's build a simple script to help you write [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) for your dotfiles.

-Ask for the commit type with gum choose:p
+Ask for the commit type with gum choose:
 ```bash
 gum choose "fix" "feat" "docs" "style" "refactor" "test" "chore" "revert"
 ```